-The third letter of the IADC Classification Code For Diamond Bit describes the type of cutter.
+The third letter of the IADC Classification Code For Diamond Bit describes the cutter type.

-- For diamond bits: the third digit represents diamond type
+- For diamond bits: the third digit represents the diamond type.

 - 4 applies only to the highest density bit, indicating an impregnated diamond bit.